Eagle Plains, Yukon

 The Eagle Plains Hotel generously offers the Arctic Circle Retreat residents these amenities:

 • One room with two double-beds, for single artist, or collaborative team.
-There is no microwave, fridge, or coffee maker in the hotel room.
-Hotel is dog friendly
+Rooms do not have a microwave, fridge, kettle or coffee maker in the hotel room

-• Satellite TV
+• Free Internet and Satellite TV

 Questions?
 Please contact us